 Every week I think to myself, ‘what might you like to read about when it comes to better understanding your menopause transition’?
 In pondering this, I often seek inspiration from women on my programmes or from some of you who have emailed me with your questions as you come into the MyMT™ community via my symptoms quiz, my newsletter or via facebook.

 This week, the answer to my question was easy.
 Women discussing their weight loss and symptom management strategies in my private coaching group.
-Many of them came on board earlier this year in my January weight loss intake.
 With a few of them in post-menopause and struggling to sleep because of night sweats, I’ve been telling them to get their iron and ferritin levels checked.

 Many women on my programme are still quite active.
 But few understand that as we move through menopause, there are changes to our iron and ferritin (stored iron) levels.
 Iron plays an important role, not only in oxygen delivery to the tissues, but also as a cofactor with several enzymes involved in energy metabolism and regulation o four body temperature.